 This payment process will increasingly consume working capital if we continue to be successful in growing our business.
 In addition, like many companies in our industry, we often experience slow payment by advertising agencies.
 In this regard, we had average days sales outstanding ("DSO"), of 113 days and average days payable outstanding ("DPO"), of 77 days for the year ended December 31, 2020.
 We compute our average DSO as of a given month end based on a weighted average of outstanding accounts receivable.
-Specifically, the DSO is calculated by multiplying the percentage of accounts receivable outstanding for each monthly billing period by the number of days outstanding related to each billing period and then summing the weighted days outstanding.
+Specifically, the DSO is calculated by multiplying the percentage of accounts receivable outstanding.
 We compute our DPO as of a given month end by dividing our trade payables (including accrued liabilities) by the average daily cost of media, data, other direct costs and certain operating expenses over the prior four months.
 Historically, our DSOs have fluctuated.
 If our DSOs increase significantly, and we are unable to borrow against these receivables on commercially acceptable terms, our working capital availability could be reduced, and as a consequence our results of operations and financial condition would be adversely impacted.
 We cannot assure you that as we continue to grow, our business will generate sufficient cash flow from operations to fund our working capital needs.
 If our cash flows are insufficient to fund our working capital requirements, we may not be able to grow at the rate we currently expect or at all.